codedragon/Puppy_career_talk/slides.md

 # Lessons
-* Never assume
+* Never Assume
-* Always be preparing for your next step
+* Having a career is different from finding a job